A Complete Guide on Stack Using Array in C

 2. Lack of Flexibility

-It is impossible for arrays to change their size dynamically during runtime, and therefore, it becomes difficult to handle the situation when data loads vary.
+Arrays cannot change their size dynamically during runtime, making it difficult to handle situations when data loads vary.

 3. Complex Resizing Process

-In order to enlarge the stack, a bigger new array needs to be created, and the existing elements have to be copied over, which is a process that takes up a lot of time.
+To enlarge the stack, a bigger new array must be created and existing elements copied over, which is a time-consuming process.

 4. Limited Access Operations

-The only element that can be directly accessed in a stack is the one on the top; access to other elements requires additional operations.
+Only the top element can be directly accessed in a stack; accessing other elements requires additional operations.

 5. Not Ideal for Frequent Size Changes